Archierowe/guess_the_fruit/testing.md

 4. **Is it a loud game?
 What parental controls are there?**

-- Parents can reset the game at anytime via refrwshing the page and also a new game button.
+- Parents can reset the game at anytime via refreshing the page and also a new game button.
 - Parents are able to mute the game and control the volume via the main volume output controls for whatever device they are using.

 ## Manual testing